 2. For the Love of Nancy (1994)

 ‘For the Love of Nancy’ is one of those rare remarkable instances when the performer and character are united in their life experience.
-Tracey Gold was under recovery for anorexia when she worked on this television movie.
-She channelled her own experience of suffering into Nancy Walsh, the movie’s protagonist.
-There is a sense of alienation that creeps onto the audience as they see Nancy spiralling down to a self-destructive end.
+Tracey Gold was in recovery from anorexia when she worked on this television movie.
+She channeled her own experience of suffering into Nancy Walsh, the movie’s protagonist.
+There is a sense of alienation that creeps onto the audience as they see Nancy spiraling down to a self-destructive end.
 Gold’s portrayal is poignant in the highest degree.
 Viewers who are informed about her widely chronicled battle with anorexia will find the film even more stirring.

 Nancy’s deep-seated insecurities tie into their initial dismissal by her parents and her unwillingness to receive help.
 It is her parents’ sensitive turnaround that redeems her dire situation.
 Paul Schneider handles this sensitive subject matter with considerable confidence and propriety.

 Read More: Best Las Vegas Movies of All Time